Become a subscriber and receive my “Mealtime Magic – Biblically Based Conversation Cards” FREE!

 I wasn’t prepared (and felt guilty for) actually plotting to give my three year old away to another mother after she woke up one midnight not liking the pajamas she had on and screamed loud enough to rouse the neighbors’ and their dogs for TWO HOURS….I never knew a tiny body can hold so much resentment!
 Thank you for the inspiring post and the scripture….I print them out and read whenever I feel like resigning from motherhood.
 Lots of love.

-to France" aria-label='reply to this comment to France'>reply to this comment
+to France" aria-label="reply to this comment to France">reply to this comment

 16. Andrea